auditize/auditize/doc/docs/logs.md

 - the action being performed (`action`),
 - who is performing the action (`actor`),
-- the target of the action (`resource`),
+- what the action is about (`resource`),
 - the details of the action (`details`),
 - the entity to which the log is related (`entity_path`).

-The structure is also flexible enough to let you add any custom information about the actor, the source, the resource, the details and through a tag system.
+The structure is also flexible enough to let you add custom information about the actor, the source, the resource, the details and through the tag system.

-## Details
+## Anatomy of a log

 !!! info
-    Values that must respect the `[a-z0-9-]+` can be translated through [Log i18n Profiles](overview.md#log-i18n-profiles), they are also used to form a human-friendly name in the log interface when no translation is available.
+    Values that must respect the `[a-z0-9-]+` format are used as translation keys that can be translated through [Log i18n Profiles](overview.md#log-i18n-profiles).
+    When no translation is available for a given key, a default translation is inferred from the key itself by the UI.

 ### `action`

-The `action` object describes the action that was performed.
-It contains the following fields:
+The `action` object specifies the action being performed.
+It includes the following fields:

-- `type`: The type of the action.
-It should describe the action in a non-ambiguous way.
-For instance, if you want to describe the creation of a user, you could use `user-creation` over `create`.
-It must respect the `[a-z0-9-]+` format.
+- `type`: It should describe the action in a non-ambiguous way, independent of its associated `category`.
+For example, if you want to describe the creation of a user, `user-creation` is preferable to `create`.
+This field is required and must respect the `[a-z0-9-]+` format.
-- `category`: The category of the action is used to group actions of the same nature.
-For instance, you could use `user-management` for actions whose `type` is `user-creation`, `user-deletion`, etc. It must respect the `[a-z0-9-]+` format.
+- `category`: It is used to group related types of actions.
+For example, you could use `user-management` for actions whose `type` is `user-creation`, `user-deletion`, etc. This field is required and must respect the `[a-z0-9-]+` format.

-The `action` object is mandatory as its `type` and `category` fields.
+The `action` object is mandatory.

 ### `source`

 The `source` object holds information about the source of the action.
-It is normalized as a list of name-value objects (also named "custom fields") and can be used to express any information: the application that triggered the action, the version of the application, a IP address, etc.
+It is normalized as a list of custom fields and can be used to express any information: the application that triggered the action, the version of the application, an IP address, etc.

+A custom field must include the following fields:

-- `name`: The name of the source field.
+- `name`: The source field name.
 It must respect the `[a-z0-9-]+` format.
-- `value`: The value of the source field.
+- `value`: The source field value.
 It can be any string.

-The `source` field list is optional but for a given field object, both `name` and `value` are mandatory.
+The `source` field is optional.

 ### `actor`

-The `actor` object describes the actor that performed the action.
-It contains the following fields:
+The `actor` object identifies the actor behind the action.
+It includes the following fields:

-- `ref`: The unique identifier of the actor, it must be unique across all actors, whatever their type.
-It can be a UUID or any other unique identifier as long as it is expressed as a string.
+- `ref`: A value that uniquely identifies an actor, regardless of its `type`.
+This field is required and can be any string.
 - `type`: The type of the actor.
-It must respect the `[a-z0-9-]+` format.
+This field is required and must respect the `[a-z0-9-]+` format.
 - `name`: The name of the actor.
-It can be any string.
+This field is required and can be any string.
-- `extra`: A list of custom fields that can be used to express any extra custom information about the actor such as an email, a role, etc. The `name` must respect the `[a-z0-9-]+` format while the `value` can be any string.
+- `extra`: An optional list of custom fields that can be used to express any extra custom information about the actor such as an email, a role, etc.

-The `actor` object is optional but if it is present, the `ref`, `type`, and `name` fields are mandatory.
+The `actor` object is optional.

 ### `resource`

-The `resource` object describes the resource that was the target of the action.
-It contains the following fields:
+The `resource` object identifies the resource being the target of the action.
+It includes the following fields:

-- `ref`: A value that uniquely identifies a resource, whatever its type.
-It can be a UUID or any other unique identifier as long as it is expressed as a string.
+- `ref`: A value that uniquely identifies a resource, regardless of its `type`.
+This field is required and can be any string.
 - `type`: The type of the resource.
-It must respect the `[a-z0-9-]+` format.
+This field is required and must respect the `[a-z0-9-]+` format.
 - `name`: The name of the resource.
-It can be any string.
+This field is required and can be any string.
 - `extra`: A list of custom fields that can be used to express any extra custom information about the resource.
 The `name` must respect the `[a-z0-9-]+` format while the `value` can be any string.

-The `resource` object is optional but if it is present, the `ref`, `type`, and `name` fields are mandatory.
+The `resource` object is optional.

 ### `details`

 The `details` object holds information about the action.
-It follows the same structure as the `source` object but is used to express details about the action itself.
+It follows the same structure as the `source` object but is used to proovide details about the action itself.

 ### `tags`

-`tags` is a list of elements that can be used to follow / group logs on an arbitrary basis.
+`tags` is a list of elements that can be used to track logs on an arbitrary basis.
 There are two types of tags:

 - "simple" tags: they are represented by an object with only a `type` field.
 The `type` must respect the `[a-z0-9-]+` format.
 - "rich" tags: they are represented by an object with the three required fields: